SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

 generate data for the new system, mostly to take advantage of the good demographics generation.
 As such there are a number of things that may need cleaning up.
 And there are some enhancements/improvements.
 In no particular order:

- - [x] Scores for IAB outcomes
- - [x] Generate (writing) trait scores for WER items
  - [ ] Use only a subset of items from item bank in a particular session outcome (?)
- - [x] Session-based generation.
-Assign sessionId, test adminstrator, etc.
- - [x] Valid categories for IAB are 1-3, it returns 2-4
- - [x] Errors during outcome generation for ICA's read from tabulator CSV.
- - [x] ICA report is missing claim scores
- - [x] Target scores for summative assessments.
  - [ ] Combine cfg.DEMOGRAPHICS_BY_GRADE and population.DEMOGRAPHICS.
 They both represent demographic distribution of
  students but they have different values.
- - [x] date-taken should be passed into outcome generation, not pulled from assessment.
- - [x] min/max scores are silly (1200/2400, grade independent); should use LOSS/HOSS tables from SB docs.
  - [ ] How are Section/Staff used?
 Can they be removed?
 Consider the session-based generation task.
- - [x] Combine remaining sbac_generators into generators.
- - [x] IDGen: clean up.
  - [ ] Stage work to avoid memory utilization problems for large generations.
- - [x] Add ability to save and load the hierarchy.
-Have to refactor some bits in worker_manager.
- - [x] Improve fake answers for items; based on item type of course.
- - [x] Make item score distribution correspond to item difficulty.
- - [x] Reuse IAB packages.
-Currently the system generates multiple ICA packages for a single year, each with a different `period`.
-It makes more sense to separate the IAB packages from the date taken.
-So a single IAB package might be used more than once during the academic year.
-Or even in a subsequent academic year.
-To do this, remove `period` from the package; then generate the date-taken and pass it in when generating outcomes.
- - [x] Clean up accommodations.
-These belong to the student profile combined with assessment-specific restrictions.
-When doing this update to make them realistic and consistent with current values.
  - [ ] Remove deprecated output workers.
 Consider that pg_worker could be repurposed as a sql_worker.
- - [x] Set admin condition of outcome based on assessment type (Summative: Valid, ICA: SD, IAB: NS)
  - [ ] Rare admin condition exceptions.
 Summative: IN, perhaps by session.
 ICA: NS, perhaps by school.
  - [ ] Rare status exceptions.
 Instead of "scored": "appeal", "paused", "reset".
 Careful, they have meanings.
  - [ ] Rare completeness/completeStatus exceptions. "partial" instead of "complete".
 Work in forceComplete.
- - [x] Make scores for a student consistent with student capability
- - [x] Add filipino as an ethnicity for California demographics.
  - [ ] Change student attributes when they advance.
 For example LEP/ELAS, IEP.
  - [ ] Address date-taken requests (see \* below)
- - [x] Store (and emit) std-err instead of (or beside) that min/max cruft.

 \* Currently there is a single date-taken per assessment per school/grade.
 This isn't particularly realistic but does force all students in a group to have the same date-taken so they have the same session (session name is based on